-The Kodiak Spinal Fixation System is intended for posterior, non-cervical, spinal fixation as an adjunct to fusion for the treatment of degenerative disease, deformity, and trauma indications.

-The Kodiak Spinal Fixation System consists of a variety of shapes and sizes of rods, screws, hooks, connectors, and cross connectors that provide temporary internal fixation and stabilization during bone graft healing and/or fusion mass development.
+The Invictus Spinal Fixation System is intended to help provide immobilization and stabilization of spinal segments as an adjunct to fusion of the thoracic, lumbar, and/or sacral spine.
+The Invictus Spinal Fixation System consists of a variety of shapes and sizes of rods, screws, hooks, connectors, and cross connectors that provide internal fixation and stabilization during bone graft healing and/or fusion mass development.
 The screws, hooks, connectors, and cross connectors are manufactured from surgical grade titanium alloy (Ti-6Al-4V ELI).
-The rods are available in commercially pure titanium (CP Ti Grade 4; unalloyed titanium), titanium alloy (Ti-6Al-4V ELI), and cobalt chrome (Co-28Cr-6Mo).

-If additional levels of fixation are required, the Kodiak Spinal Fixation System rods may be used in conjunction with Alphatec Spine's Solanas[®] Posterior System, which may connect to the Avalon[®] Occipital Plate System.
-The Kodiak Cross Connectors accept various rod diameters and are appropriate for use with Alphatec Spine's 5.5 mm diameter rod-based systems, including the Arsenal Spinal Fixation System and the Zodiac[®] Spinal Fixation System.
+The rods are available in commercially pure titanium (CP Ti Grade 4), titanium alloy (Ti-6Al-4V ELI), and cobalt chrome (Co-28Cr-6Mo).
+The instruments in this system are intended for use in surgical procedures.
+If additional levels of fixation are required, the Invictus Spinal Fixation System rods may be used in conjunction with Invictus OCT Spinal Fixation System, and with Solanas® Posterior System.
+The Invictus Cross Connectors accept various rod diameters and are appropriate for use with Alphatec Spine's 5.5 mm diameter rod-based systems, including the Arsenal® Spinal Fixation System and the Zodiac® Spinal Fixation System.